unacms/una-mobile-app/README.md

 ## Changing display name and bundle identifier

+There is `rebrand.sh` script to help with below changes, just change variables in the beginning of the file and run it.

 Lest assume that you want to rename app to **Kookaburra** and site name is **kookaburra.io**.
 Then you need to change the following strings:
 ```